dpsframework/dpsframework.org/_proposals/2022-07-12-FIPA-JSR87-proposal_en.md

 toc:  true

-title:  'FIPA-CORBA Proposal for upgrade to OpenJDK-17.'
+title:  'FIPA-CORBA proposal for upgrade to OpenJDK-17'
 headtitle:  'FIPA module belonging to JADE 4.5.x: a  proposal for update to OpenJDK-17 and Java Platform Module System with embedded GlassFish CORBA ORB.'
 shorttitle:  'P1-FIPA-CORBA (2022)'
 year:  '2022'